mulesoft/api-console/docs/web-components.md

-# Starting with web components
+# Getting started with web components

 Web Components is relatively new specification for the web platform and therefore it is understandable that not all developers know how to use them.